-With Version 3.0 of OpenVMS Management Station, you no longer need to maintain complicated command files to control your storage environment.
+Version 3.0 of OpenVMS Management Station added storage management support, making it easy for you to manage your disk storage devices across multiple OpenVMS Cluster systems.
+You no longer need to maintain complicated command files to control your storage environment.
 You can create, delete, and manage storage from an easy-to-use Windows interface.